Frequently Asked Questions

 Q: Does Ashe Humane Society receive government funds for support?

 A: No. The Ashe Humane Society is totally funded through donations, fundraisers and competitive non-governmental grants.
 We begin each year with no guarantees of any revenue.
 We are deeply grateful for each and every contribution we receive, and contributions are tax-deductible.

 Q: Is Ashe Humane Society affiliated with the national Humane Society?

 A: No. We are a separate and independent 501(c)(3) charitable organization.
 We do not receive any funding from the national society.
-We are not the Ashe County Government shelter and can not take in strays.
+We are not the Ashe County Government shelter, we do not receive funding from the Ashe County government and by law can not take in strays.

 Q: How many employees do you have?

 A: We do not have any paid employees and are an all-volunteer run rescue.

 Q: Do you house animals at your Center?